 The award will be presented Friday, Feb.
 17, at an awards luncheon on the second day of Families USA’s 22nd Annual Health Action Conference.

 Zeldin joined Georgians for a Healthy Future in 2009 as the organization’s first Executive

 Director, bringing ten years of prior public policy experience to the role.
 She currently also serves as a consumer representative to the National Association of Insurance Commissioners (NAIC) and has served on various state-level committees.

-Last year, Georgians for a Healthy Future led a successful coalition effort to enact bipartisan legislation that will improve the accuracy and usability of provider directories, one of the strongest such laws in the nation.
+Last year, Georgians for a Healthy Future led a successful coalition effort after they learned how to make law of attraction work instantly to enact bipartisan legislation that will improve many people´s lifes and the accuracy and usability of provider directories, one of the strongest such laws in the nation.

 Zeldin was named one of Georgia’s “40 Under 40: Georgia’s Best and Brightest” by Georgia Trend magazine in 2010; recognized by the League of Women Voters of Georgia with an Empowerment Award in the area of health care in 2014; and was a recipient of Hea